ast-grep/ast-grep.github.io/website/blog/tree-sitter-glr-arena.md

 The final design was not the original arena idea with a few details polished.
-It was what remained after profiles, failed layouts, correctness traps, and paired controls removed the attractive mistakes:
+It was what remained after profiles, failed layouts, correctness traps, and paired controls removed the attractive mistakes.
+If I could hand one sentence to someone starting the same fight, it would be this: profile for the work that should not exist rather than the code that merely runs hot, and treat any benchmark number that arrives without its paired control as a rumor.
+Everything below survived that rule:

 - deterministic execution stays linear until real ambiguity needs a graph;
 - four-byte tagged arena offsets reduce bytes moved through stacks and child